Matthias84/cleanship/CONTRIBUTING.md

 New features or breaking changes will be stalled till version 0.3!

-For code format conventions, please see `.editorconfig` We follow flake8 code conventions and pythonic best practises.
+For code format conventions, please see `.editorconfig` We follow flake8 code conventions, [Django coding style](https://docs.djangoproject.com/en/dev/internals/contributing/writing-code/coding-style/) and pythonic best practises.

 Please install `requirements\dev.txt` for the tools dependencies!